-In closing transactions, the Realtor should advise the use of legal counsel when the interest of any party to the transactions appears to require it; and in all cases he should exercise care in the preparation of documents so that they shall embody the exact agreements reached.
+In closing transactions, the should advise the use of legal Realtor counsel when the interest of any party to the transaction appears to require it; and in all cases he should exercise care in the preparation of documents so that they shall embody the exact agreements reached.

-At the time the agreement is reached as to the terms of a transaction the Realtor should fully inform each party regarding commissions and other expenses to which each is respectively liable.
+At the time the agreement is reached as to the terms of a transaction the Realtor should fully inform each party re-garding commissions and other expenses to which each is respectively liable.